-We will discuss below in details Classification and Bulking of Sand.
+We will discuss Classification and Bulking of Sand in detail below.
 So Let’s move on:

 Bulking of Sand:

-Bulking of sand is an important volumetric change that takes place in sands when they are moist.
-Sands increase in volume, to the extent of 20-30 percent, when they contain moisture between 2-8 percent.
+Bulking of sand is an important volumetric change that takes place in the sand when they are moist.
+Sand increase in volume, to the extent of 20-30 percent, when they contain moisture between 2-8 percent.